How To Walk Your Motorcycle – The Art of Manoeuvring

 - You can also use a friend as a spotter/standing nearby for the first couple tries – just in case.

-Walking your motorcycle is truly an easy confident and professional manner of moving or walking your motorcycle around.
+Walking your motorcycle is truly an easy, confident, and professional way of moving or walking your motorcycle around.
 Take it easy and go slow.
 Once you gain your confidence and technique, there’s be no type, size or weight of motorcycle you won’t be able to manage.

 By Vicki Gray